 So, let’s now go through a few points before you get started with dropshipping from China.

 Speaking to suppliers first is very important; this is your first line of defense in sorting the good from the bad.

-Ask questions and then ask some more; if you don’t understand their response, ask again.
-Language barriers can be problematic, and to be frank.
+Ask questions, and then ask some more; if you don’t understand their response, ask again.
+Language barriers can be problematic, to be frank.

 If you don’t understand the supplier the second time, this will likely be a persistent problem if you choose them.